constverum/ProxyBroker/README.rst

 Features
 --------

+* Gathers proxies from 50+ sources, finds ~7000 HTTP(S) and ~500 SOCKS working proxies
-* Find and gather proxies from 50+ sources (the websites that publish free public proxy lists daily).
+    Sources are the websites that publish free public proxy lists daily.
-  It is about ~7000 HTTP(S) and ~500 SOCKS working proxies.
-And much more: you can add custom sources
+    And much more: you can add custom sources - websites or a raw data.
-* Work with proxies passed directly.
-Detects and recognize proxies in the text you pass (no matter how dirty the data)
+    Detects and recognize proxies in the text (no matter how dirty the data).
-* All protocols support.
-Proxies can be checked for work by HTTP, HTTPS (via CONNECT), SOCKS4 and SOCSK5 protocols
+* All protocols support
+    Proxies can be check for work by HTTP, HTTPS (via CONNECT), SOCKS4 and SOCSK5 protocols.
+* Checks proxies on the level of anonymity
+    Supports levels: Transparent, Anonymous, High.
+You can add your own judges.
-* Filter proxies by country.
-Determines location (country) of the proxy and checks only the specified
+* Filter proxies by country
+    Determines location (country) of the proxy and checks only the specified.
-* Check the level of anonymity: Transparent, Anonymous, High.
-You can add your own judges
-* Is asynchronous.
+* Is asynchronous
     That helps increase checking speed and decrease waiting time.
     It's really fast: just in a minute, it will give you ~250 working HTTP proxies.
-* Automatically removes duplicate proxies.
+* **Automatically removes duplicate proxies.**

 Requirements